 Caroline Casey: It is essential that we bring those with disabilities into the debate.
 Human-centric inclusive design is critical.
-If we design for extremes there is far more chance of innovation – just look at Apple Inc and the benefits of universal design from the outset.
-Many of the solutions we need when it comes to designing offices or services, will require the input, the intelligence and experience of those who have lived through accessibility issues.
+If we design for extremes, there is far more chance of innovation – just look at Apple Inc and the benefits of universal design from the outset.
+Many of the solutions we need when it comes to designing offices or services, will require the input, intelligence, and experience of those who have lived through accessibility issues.

 What needs to change to create a workplace culture that embraces inclusivity in all its forms?

-Caroline Casey: We have to end what I refer to as “divers-ish” behaviour – creating a competition between gender and race and disability.
+Caroline Casey: We have to end what I refer to as “divers-ish” behaviour – creating a competition between gender, race and disability.
 We need to become allies of full inclusion.
-Businesses need to start by being open to all potential employees and recognise the value they can bring.
+Businesses need to start by being open to all potential employees and recognising the value they can bring.